sam-peets/sam-peets/README.md

 - 👋 Hi, I’m @sam-peets
-- 👀 I’m Interested in Software Rendering
+- 👀 I’m Interested in Computer Rendering
 - 🌱 I’m Currently an Undergraduate Computer Science Student at the University of Victoria